 Most insurance policies have some sort of windscreen cover as a specific part of the policy, so bear this in mind when selecting car insurance and take advantage of it rather than ignoring a chip.

-8. Handing back a filthy car
+8. Hand back a pristine car

 It’s very tempting to not bother getting your car properly cleaned during your lease or before handing it back.
 After all, if it’s not damaged there’s nothing they can do about it, right?